stb-tester/stb-tester/docs/stbt.1.rst

         * e - Reserved
         * f - Unregistered (source)/Broadcast (destination)

+  irnetbox:<hostname>[:<port>]:<output>:<config_file>
+    RedRat irNetBox network-controlled infrared emitter hardware.
+    `hostname` is the hostname or IP address of the irNetBox device.
+    `port` is the TCP port of the irNetBox device.
+It defaults to 10001, which is the port used by real irNetBox devices; override if using an irNetBox proxy that listens on a different port.
+    `output` is the infrared output to use, a number between 1 and 16 (inclusive). `config_file` is the configuration file that describes the infrared protocol to use; it can be created with RedRat's (Windows-only) "IR Signal Database Utility".
+    stbt supports the irNetBox models II and III.

+  lirc:([<lircd_socket>]|[<hostname>:]<port>):<remote_control_name>
+    A hardware infrared emitter controlled by the lirc (Linux Infrared Remote Control) daemon.

+    * If `lircd_socket` is specified (or none of `lircd_socket`, `hostname` and `port` are specified) remote control commands are sent via a lircd socket file. `lircd_socket` defaults to `/var/run/lirc/lircd`.
+    * If `port` is specified, remote control commands are sent via a lircd TCP listener on localhost.
+    * If `hostname` and `port` are specified, remote control commands are sent via a lircd TCP listener on a remote host.

+    `remote_control_name` is the name of a remote-control specification in lircd.conf.

+    Examples:
+        | lirc::myremote
+        | lirc:/var/run/lirc/lircd:myremote
+        | lirc:8700:myremote
+        | lirc:192.168.100.100:8700:myremote

+  none
+    Ignores key press commands.

   roku:<hostname>
     Controls Roku players using the Roku's HTTP control protocol.
 Stb-tester's standard key names (like "KEY_HOME") will be converted to the corresponding